melt-ui/melt-ui/src/docs/content/builders/date-field.md

 </div>
 ```

-To actually use the value of the form, you can either use the `value` state directly, or if you're
+To actually use the value of the field, you can either use the `value` state directly, or if you're
 using it within a form, the `hiddenInput` element, which is a hidden input element containing an ISO
 8601 formatted string of the `value`.

-If you plan on using the `hiddenInput`, you'll need to pass the `name` prop to the `field` element,
-which will be used as the name of the input.
+If you plan on using the `hiddenInput`, you'll need to pass the `name` prop, which will be used as its name.

 ```svelte showLineNumbers {4-5,7,19,23-25}
 <script lang="ts">